limbik/limbik-technicals/fullStackDeveloper/movieApp/README.md

-# Full Stack Movie & People App
+# Full Stack Movies & People App
 Create an application using a React based frontend client, a Javascript based backend server, and a Neo4j database.

 Setting up the Neo4j: